Chappel: Chappel Viaduct

 During the commemoration events to mark 50 years since the end of the Second World War, Chappel's beacon was transported by rail to a point on the viaduct where it could be seen from the playing field below, and lit after a ceremonial silence, the beginning and end of which were marked by the release of two maroons.

 The first passenger train to Sudbury, carrying an official party from Colchester, ran on 2 July 1849.
 The viaduct currently carries the Marks Tey to Sudbury branch railway (Gainsborough Line), which connects regularly with trains to and from London's Liverpool Street Station.

 Amenities

 The village has a pub dating from the 13th century, a parish church, a United Reformed church, a post office and general store, village hall and a railway station, Chappel and Wakes Colne station, which houses the East Anglian Railway Museum.
 It also has a children's play area which was upgraded in 2007-08 by Chappel Parish Council.

 In celebration of the millennium, the Chappel Millennium Green was opened.
-The Millennium Green has two areas: a nature reserve with board walk and a mown grass area for general recreation isbordered by a gravel path.
+The Millennium Green has two areas: a nature reserve with board walk and a mown grass area for general recreation is bordered by a gravel path.
 It has also hosted several events, including the burning of a beacon and Colne Valley Festival events.